What We Do

+We provide training for the community to improve the quality of Madagascar’s tourism workforce.
 We hope to increase the number of skilled people involved in hospitality, tourism, and tour guiding to better align with international and sustainable standards.
-Our training is focused on improving language skills and tourism-related competencies so that people are brought out of poverty by work in tourism and therefore value sustainable environmental practices.
+Our training is focused on improving language skills, cross-cultural communication and other tourism-related competencies so that people are brought out of poverty by work in tourism, and value sustainable environmental practices.

 We achieve this goal through initiatives that:

-- Encourage local people to increase sustainable behavior in ways to tackle deforestation and keep their surrounding clean.
+- Encourage local people to tackle deforestation

 - Use tourism to provide people with means of escaping the heavy dependence on threatened natural resources.